fermi-ad/proxy-auto-config/README.md

 ## Enable proxy

-There must be a proxy at `localhost:1080` for this to work.
+There must be a proxy at `localhost:1080` for pages within the firewall to work.

 ```bash
 ssh -D 1080 basion_host